peterdurham/code-boost/content/blog/create-react-app/index.md

 ---
-title: How to setup a React application with Create React App
+title: How to setup a React app with Create React App
 date: "2015-05-06T23:46:37.121Z"
 category: "React"
 description: "setup"